 I was born into a family of animal lovers.
 We had a succession of different dogs, cats, small furry animals and ponies, all of who I tried to train with varying levels of success.
 I enjoyed teaching my friends to ride (and would have carried on working with horses and dogs had I been allowed!).After graduating, I worked in the property world, but my real interest lies with animals.
 After starting a family and reducing my ‘working’ hours, I had the opportunity to re-introduce dogs into our home.
 A Hungarian Vizsla joined us, followed by a Goldendoodle, Bella.
 She proved to be such a success that we now have three generations of Doodle at home.
 Through my dog breeding I have forged links with Canine Partners for Independence who have twelve of our dogs working as Assistance Dogs with disabled partners.
 Seeing and hearing how these dogs are life changers for their partners emphasises the importance of giving puppies the very best start in life.
 I am passionate about the welfare of puppies and their socialisation; a puppy’s early weeks are key in determining their adult character and potential.

-I work part-time as an Early Years Teacher and am studying to be a Forest School Leader, consequently I have a wealth of experience of working with young children.
+I work part-time as an Early Years Teacher and am also a Forest School Leader, consequently I have a wealth of experience of working with young children.
 I am particularly keen to encourage good relationships between children and dogs.
 I have learnt that we all (puppies and dogs included!) learn quicker when the process is fun and without pressure, so it is my aim to keep the class atmosphere as relaxed and stress free as possible and to make sure that we all have fun as we learn.
 I am also a keen volunteer with Medical Detection Dogs, working with the bio detection and medical alert dogs.
 These dogs are all trained using reward based methods and their skills speak for themselves.

 I am a qualified Puppy School Tutor, have a diploma in Understanding Canine Care and Behaviour, and hold a Canine First Aid certificate.
 I enjoy keeping up to date with my learning, and regularly attend training events and seminars, as well as doing theory based coursework.
 Having tried many styles of training over the years, I believe that making training fun and motivating both trainer and dog are the key to success.
 Our classes are based on positive, reward based training for puppies (both on and off lead) and we like to encourage participation from the whole family if they wish to take part.
 For those who cannot attend a group class, or would like some one to one advice, I am happy to offer sessions in the comfort of your own home.